 - It’s gentler on your body—including your heart.

 What you need to succeed

-- You will need a peritoneal catheter (a soft, flexible tube) surgically placed in your abdomen—and you will need to care for it.
+- A peritoneal catheter (a soft, flexible tube) will be surgically placed in your abdomen.

 - Know it may take some time to get used to the feeling of fluid in your belly.

-- Make sure you follow precautions to help you avoid the risk of an infection called peritonitis.
+- Following certain precautions will help you avoid the risk of an infection called peritonitis.
 Your nurse will give you instructions on avoiding infection.

 - You will need ample storage space for your supplies.

 - If you have diabetes, know that your doctor may need to adjust your dose of insulin.
 That’s because the sugar in the dialysis fluid may make your blood sugar levels higher.

 - You will do your treatments every day, 7 days a week—as prescribed by your nephrologist.